kristinemlarson/gnssrefl/docs/pages/file_structure.md

 # Files and File Formats

-You need two environment variables: REFL_CODE and ORBITS.
+You need three environment variables to run this code: REFL_CODE, ORBITS, and EXE.
 If you are using the jupyter notebooks or the docker, they are defined for you.
 If you are working with pypi or github install, you must define them EVERY TIME YOU USE THE CODE.
 This is most easily done by setting them in your setup script, which on my machine